 I am a lifelong learner and it brings me joy to instill that excitement and love of learning in my students.
 I want kids to feel validated wherever they are at and also know that learning and growing brain cells and skills is an ongoing process!

-When I am not working, I treasure time with my family going on road trips, camping, having game nights and trying crazy cooking projects.
+When I am not working, I treasure time with my family on road trips, camping, playing games and trying crazy cooking projects.